depzai/Notes/Web Analytics Initiative 1214.md

     +   What % of those visits materialize into a given event
     +   What is the exact URL a given visit originated from?

 ####*2.Which teams are affected by the issue?*

-- Marketing Team:
+- **Marketing Team**: these issues prevent accurate forecasting.
+Accurate visit racking is also critical for channels like SEO to develop and scale further as acquisition channels.
-- BI/Data Science Team: key projects need
+- **BI/Data Science Team**: key projects need accurate tracking to be completed, including the Multi-Touch Attribution Model, the Purchase Journey model and the Media-Mix Model.
-- Product Team:
+- **Product / UX Team**: the Product BI relies heavily on that data for reporting and feature performance monitoring.

 ####*3.What is the business impact we can expect from the initiative?*

+- Visibility into
+- Acquisition Optimization
+- Product Tracking / AB Testing
+- c

 ###<span style="color:#336BD3">Short-Term Deliverables - Incremental Improvements</span>